veraszto/danvim/README.md

 There may be interest of further customizing the default parameters that ship with `danvim`.
-You could just `source` and extra vim script after `danvim` loads in your `vimrc`, or you may do so by editing the `then-consider-this.vim` file on the root of the instalation of this lib.
+You could just `source` and extra vim script after `danvim` loads in your `vimrc`, or you may do so by copying the `danrc.vim` file in the root of the instalation of this lib to your $HOME or $HOME/.danvim.
 You can also achieve the same results by using a environment variable named `DANVIM_SOURCE_MORE` pointing to a vim file

 ### statusline